|Ordered||16 Jul 1937|

 |Successes||6 ships sunk, total tonnage 15,853 GRT|

-Sunk 30 Jan 1940 south-west of the Isles of Scilly (English Channel), in position 48.37N, 07.48W, by depth charges from the British destroyer HMS Whitshed, the British sloop HMS Fowey the French destroyers Valmy and Guépard, and by depth charges from a British Sunderland aircraft (228 Sqdn.).
+Sunk on 30 January 1940 in the Celtic Sea south-west of Isles of Scilly, in position 48.37N, 07.48W, by depth charges from the British destroyer HMS Whitshed, the British sloop HMS Fowey and a British Sunderland aircraft (228 Sqn RAF/Y).
 1 dead and 41 survivors.

-The boat lies about 90 miles south-west of Isles of Scilly.
+The wreck of U-55 lies about 90 miles south-west of Isles of Scilly.

 Men lost from U-boats

 Unlike many other U-boats, which during their service lost men due to accidents and various other causes, U-55 did not suffer any casualties (we know of) until the time of her loss.

 There was another U-55 in World War One